 How can I prepare for inflation with food prices?

-If inflation doesn’t happen?
+If inflation doesn’t increase as much as you thought it could?
 Then, you will still be prepared and won’t have to buy some of these items for some time.
 You won’t be out anything because costs aren’t going to go down.
 They just not might increase at the higher rates some are predicting.
 If the hyperinflation predictions are true, then you will have saved your family money by buying things ahead of time, as we wait for the inflation to settle into more typical levels.

 Follow the simple advice of “Buy 1 for now, and 2 for later.”
 Don’t ever let yourself get down to the last item in your pantry.